epsilonlabs/incremental-egl/README.md

 egxModule.execute();
 ```

-The templates that comprise the transformation are listed below
+The templates that comprise the transformation are listed below.

 ### example.egx
 ```javascript